talha7k/dijilms/openspec/project.md

 Use the cn() utility function from bits-ui for conditionally merging Tailwind CSS classes.

+Always use theme colors (e.g., text-primary, bg-accent) instead of hardcoded color values to ensure consistency and easy theming.

 Imports: Group imports in the following order:

 Svelte / SvelteKit imports